 Help with Pre-Wedding Events

 Apart from the engagement party, bachelor party (duh), and the actual big day, the best man may be expected to attend the ceremony rehearsal and rehearsal dinner.
-This is your chance to meet and get to know the wedding party, as well as the families of the almost wedded couple.
+The rehearsal dinner is your chance to meet and get to know the whole wedding party, as well as the families of the almost wedded couple before the actual wedding.

-You may be asked to help coordinate the groomsmen suits, to accompany the groom to find his wedding attire, or help out at suit fittings.
+You may be asked to help coordinate the groomsmen’s suits, to accompany the groom to find his wedding attire, or help out at suit fittings.

 Be the Groom’s Right Hand Man